HarperDB/documentation/docs/developers/replication/README.md

 With this in place, HarperDB will load the provided certificates into the certificate table and use these to secure and authenticate connections between nodes.

 ### Cross-generated certificates
 HarperDB can also generate its own certificates for secure connections.
 This is useful for setting up secure connections between nodes when no existing certificates are available, and can be used in development, testing, or production environments.
 Certificates will be automatically requested and signed between nodes to support a form of distributed certificate generation and signing.
-To create establish secure connections between nodes using cross-generated certificates, you simply use the `add_node` operation over SSL, and specify the temporary authentication credentials to use for connecting and authorizing the certificate generation and signing.
+To establish secure connections between nodes using cross-generated certificates, you simply use the `add_node` operation over SSL, and specify the temporary authentication credentials to use for connecting and authorizing the certificate generation and signing.
 For example:

 ```json
 {